the-expanse/SideQuestWiki/Beatsaber-update-#.#.#-is-out,-can-i-install-it?.md

 Your playlist and songs will ask to be restored automatically upon launch of Beat On after reinstalling it and Beatsaber, then you should be set,

-If you don't see the (save game data button) and only see (Save SD card data) you are on an old version of SideQuest, be sure to update SideQuest from [Here](https://sidequestvr.com/#/setup-howto), if there are any issues afterwards make sure to try heading to Beat On in your headset under Oculus TV again  and go to tools to try clicking "QuickFix",
+If you don't see the (save game data button) and only see (Save SD card data) you are on an old version of SideQuest, be sure to update SideQuest from [Here](https://sidequestvr.com/#/setup-howto)

 If issues continue to persist join the [Discord](https://discord.me/sidequestvr) and ask around, someone there may be able to assist you